cheshire137/blicblock-js/README.md

-# blickblock-js
+# BlicblockJS

 Blicblock is a game your Sims in The Sims 4 can play on the computer.
 I thought it would be fun to recreate the game.
 Our Sims shouldn't have all the fun!

+BlickblockJS is built using AngularJS, Bower, Yeoman, and Twitter Bootstrap.

-## Notes about Blicblock:
+## Blicblock Notes from The Sims 4

 - Looks like Tetris meets Bejeweled: colored blocks fall down.
-Combine them into Tetrominos and the Tetromino disappears.
+Combine them into a tetromino and the tetromino disappears.
-- Disappearing Tetrominos cause blocks on top of them to fall, which can cause cascades of disappearing blocks.
+- Disappearing tetrominos cause blocks on top of them to fall, which can cause cascades of disappearing tetrominos.
-- If screen fills up and no more blocks can fall, game over.
+- If the screen fills up and no more blocks can fall, game over.
-- Colors: magenta, yellow, green, blue
 - Five blocks across, seven tall
+- Colors: magenta, yellow, green, blue. *Note:* since the game board is five blocks wide, to make the game have any challenge at all, there need to be >5 colors of blocks.
 - Preview of next two blocks shown

 ![](https://raw.githubusercontent.com/moneypenny/blicblock-js/master/app/images/blicblock-screenshot-1.png)